TristanCreek/Covert-Channel/README.md

     1. ./CovertServer.py

 ## Credits
-Developed by me, @NickBratsch, and an anonymous man of many great capabilties.
+Developed by me, @NickBratsch, and an anonymous man of great capabilties.